 Admission to the university is required for all scholarships.
 To be considered for competitive and private scholarships, a general scholarship application must be submitted.

 - Freshman Academic Excellence Scholarships – Mississippi State University has a variety of academic scholarships for National Merit finalists and semi-finalists, and overall academic excellence.
 These scholarships require at least a 3.0 scholarship GPA (9-11 grade) and minimum 20 ACT (SAT equivalent).
 Students must maintain continuous full time enrollment and at least a 3.0 overall GPA to renew scholarships.

 - Non-Resident Tuition Scholarships – Non-resident freshmen who have at least a 3.0 scholarship GPA (9-11 grade).
 The non-Resident Tuition Scholarship may be combined with the Freshman Academic excellence Scholarship.
 Students must maintain continuous full time enrollment and at least a 3.0 overall GPA to renew scholarships.

 - Alumni Non-Resident Tuition Scholarships – Non-resident freshmen who are sons and daughters of alumni.
 The minimum qualification for alumni status is 48 semester hours of work completed at MSU.
 Student must have a minimum 3.0 scholarship GPA (9-11 grade).
-The Alumni Non-Resident Tuition Scholarship may be combined with the Freshman Academic Excellence Scholarship and the Non-Resident Tuition Scholarship for students with a minimum ACT of 22 (SAT equivalent).
+The Alumni Non-Resident Tuition Scholarship may be combined with the Freshman Academic Excellence Scholarship and the Non-Resident Tuition Scholarship.
 Students must maintain continuous full time enrollment and at least a 3.0 overall GPA to renew scholarships.

 - Transfer Non-Resident Tuition Scholarship – This scholarship is awarded to non-resident students who have at least a 3.0 cumulative GPA as computed by MSU.

 - Leadership and Service Scholarships – MSU offers a variety of Leadership and Service Scholarships including Valedictorian, Salutatorian, Eagle Scout, Gold Award, Key Club, etc. Verification letters or other supporting documentation are required.